ArthurHoa/credal-datasets/README.md

 ## Reference

 When using one of those datasets please cite :
-C. Thierry, A. Hoarau, A. Martin, J.-C. Dubois, Y. Le Gall, "Real bird dataset with imprecise and uncertain values", in: *7th International Conference on Belief Functions*, 2022.
+A. Hoarau, C. Thierry, A. Martin, J.-C. Dubois, Y. Le Gall, "Datasets with rich labels for machine learning", in: *FUZZ-IEEE*, 2023.

 ## Interface